Diagnostic and Statistical Manual of Mental Disorders

 - The Diagnostic and Statistical Manual of Mental Disorders (DSM) is published by the American Psychiatric Association (APA).

-- Its purpose is to provide objective, reliable criteria for identifying and differentiating mental disorders, thereby facilitating clear communication among clinicians, researchers, and others.
+- The DSM’s purpose is to provide objective, reliable criteria for identifying and differentiating mental disorders, thereby facilitating clear communication among clinicians, researchers, and others.

 - The hallmark of the DSM is its emphasis on diagnostic reliability, perhaps at the expense of validity.